-A total of up to 8 separate LED indicators are included on the back panel of the 9200.
+A total of 4 LED indicators are included on the back panel of the 9250.
 The following further details the type of indication they represent.

-- PWR Indicates the unit is powered on. - Channel A-D Indicates which channels are in the enabled state. - Active Indicates the armed channels are actively pulsing (or waiting to be triggered). - Gate/Trig Indicates which mode the external input is in.
+PWR Indicates the unit is powered on.

+Active Indicates the armed channels are actively pulsing

+(or waiting to be triggered).

+• Gate/Trig Indicates which mode the external input is in.
 If neither is illuminated, the unit is in internally triggered mode.